 The Food Policy Networks project team hosted a one-day workshop for food policy council members at the Community Food Systems Conference in Boston, MA.
 Sixty-five food policy leaders spent the day conversing and reflecting on the state of food systems policy, exploring the relationship and between local and state FPCs and learning about a new tool to assess the capacity of an FPC to work on advocacy and policy.

-The Johns Hopkins Center for a Livable Future and Harvard Law School Food Law and Policy Clinic are co-hosting a workshop on policies to reduce food waste and increase food recovery.
-The workshop will present exciting new food recovery resources and opportunities to leverage policy to reduce wasting food in the food system.
-Workshop participants will discuss barriers to food recovery, gain inspiration from food waste reduction advocates and policy experts, and discuss policy options and reforms to support food waste reduction in the Chesapeake region.
+The Johns Hopkins Center for a Livable Future and Harvard Law School Food Law and Policy Clinic cohosted a workshop on policies to reduce food waste and increase food recovery.
+This workshop presented exciting new food recovery resources and opportunities for policy reform to support food waste reduction in the Chesapeake region.

-The Johns Hopkins Center for a Livable Future is delighted to host a workshop on how to harness the basic principles of fund raising, marketing and communications to advance the goals of your food policy council.
-This collaborative, interactive and pragmatic workshop will provide an overview of the funding marketplace, engage councils in the development a strong case for your work, offer guidance on identifying funding prospects, discuss how to structure your council for effective funding support, and work with councils on the stewardship of donors and volunteers.
-This workshop will be facilitated by fundraising expert Shelley Rae Rudick, Vice President of The Taft Organization and member of the Montgomery County Food Council.
+The Johns Hopkins Center for a Livable Future hosted a workshop on how to harness the basic principles of fundraising, marketing and communications to advance the goals of a food policy council.
+This collaborative, interactive and pragmatic workshop provided an overview of the funding marketplace and offered guidance on identifying funding prospects.
+This workshop was facilitated by Shelley Rae Rudick, Vice President of The Taft Organization and member of the Montgomery County Food Council.

 Cultivating Food System Leadership for Racial Equity, May 2017